apache/trafficserver/doc/admin-guide/plugins/regex_remap.en.rst

     $0     - The entire matched string
     $1-9   - Regular expression groups ($1 first group etc.)
-    $h     - The original host header from the request
+    $h     - The host as used in the "to" portion of the remap rule.
+For a long time it was the original host header from the request.
     $f     - The host as used in the "from" portion of the remap rule
     $t     - The host as used in the "to" portion of the remap rule
     $p     - The original port number